irfanhakim-as/homelab-wiki/courses/vm.md

 ## Restoring From Backup

-This details how to restore a virtual machine from a backup.
+This details how to restore an existing virtual machine or create a new one from a backup.

 ### References